Some people dream of running a marathon one day. I’m not one of them.

 So I walked for about half an hour in the pitch black with only the dim light of someone else’s headlamp.
 Over wobbly stones, slippery mud, on thin rungs over waterfalls, all next to unsurvivable drops on the right hand side.

 I wondered how long it would take to find my body.
-What time it would be in New Zealand when my mum got the phone call she never forgot.
+What time it would be in New Zealand when my mum got the phone call she’d never forget.

-Then, we found Ruben waiting for us.
+Then, we found our guide Ruben waiting for us.
 He stopped where he thought we’d reach by nightfall (misjudging by half an hour).
 He stood up and started to walk with us.

 “How much longer until camp?”, I asked, assuming fifteen minutes, tops.